netobserv/network-observability-operator/docs/FlowCollector.md

         <td><b>type</b></td>
         <td>enum</td>
         <td>
           type selects the flows tracing agent.
-Possible values are "EBPF" (default) to use NetObserv eBPF agent, "IPFIX" to use the legacy IPFIX collector.
+Possible values are "EBPF" (default) to use NetObserv eBPF agent, "IPFIX" - <i>deprecated (*)</i> - to use the legacy IPFIX collector.
 "EBPF" is recommended in most cases as it offers better performances and should work regardless of the CNI installed on the cluster.
 "IPFIX" works with OVN-Kubernetes CNI (other CNIs could work if they support exporting IPFIX, but they would require manual configuration).<br/>
           <br/>
             <i>Enum</i>: EBPF, IPFIX<br/>
             <i>Default</i>: EBPF<br/>